roylist/ml-evolve/README.md

 # ml-evolve

-> **The first ML optimization framework built on AlphaEvolve's paradigm** — a domain-agnostic, industrial-grade algorithm self-optimization engine that evolves ML algorithms autonomously, not just searches hyperparameters.
+> **The first ML optimization framework for industry level task built on AlphaEvolve's paradigm** — a domain-agnostic, industrial-grade algorithm self-optimization engine that evolves ML algorithms autonomously, not just searches hyperparameters.
 >
 > **⚡ Zero config, runs on first try** — ml-evolve is a drop-in skill for **Claude Code, Codex, and Cursor**.
 Write one YAML file, or just natural language, invoke the skill.
 No Docker, no cloud services, no credential chains.
 It just runs.
 >